 A children’s market takes over Petite Venise where you can let the children loose on the merry-go-round before they post a letter to Father Christmas.
 Don’t miss the evenings when children sing carols from boats moored on the canal.
 There are skating rinks and many of the nearby shopsare open on Sundays during the Market.

-Colmar really pushes the boat out with lots of carol concerts and choirs around the city as well as special events.
+Colmar really pushes the boat out with carol concerts and choirs all around the city as well as special events.
 The city describes itself as an ‘open-air theatre’ and for once, it’s true.

 Metz